 The load is carried in both directions in a two-way slab.
 So, the main bars are provided in both directions.

-Two-way slabs are extensively used in the multi-storey and commercial buildings.
+Two-way slabs are extensively used in multi-story and commercial buildings.

-There are 3 types of two way slab.
+There are 3 types of two-way slabs.
 They are:

 This slab system is used for office buildings (low rise), warehouses, parking structures, etc.

 c.
 Two Way Waffle Slab (with Integral Beams)

 This slab system is provided with a greater span as compared to the solid slab.
 It is suitable for modular constructions.

 The reinforcement detailing of a two-way slab is shown in the figure above.
 As shown, the ratio of longer to shorter span is less than two, and main anchored bars are provided in both directions.